opreadriana/test_3/README.md

 # test_3
-this is a CFG mooc test
+This is a CFG mooc test
+Done in Sep 2023